astroport-fi/astroport-core/contracts/tokenomics/staking/README.md

 }
 ```

-In send.msg, you may decode this JSON string into base64 encoding.
+In `send.msg` you may encode this JSON string into base64 encoding:
 ```json
 {
   "Leave": {}
 }
 ```

 ## QueryMsg